-The market price of securities owned by the Portfolio may go up or down, sometimes rapidly or unpredictably.
+The market price of securities owned by an Underlying PIMCO Fund may go up or down, sometimes rapidly or unpredictably.
 Securities may decline in value due to factors affecting securities markets generally or particular industries represented in the securities markets.
 The value of a security may decline due to general market conditions which are not specifically related to a particular company, such as real or perceived adverse economic conditions, changes in the general outlook for corporate earnings, changes in interest or currency rates, adverse changes to credit markets or adverse investor sentiment generally.
-The value of a security may also decline due to factors that affect a particular industry or industries, such as labor shortages or increased production costs and competitive conditions within an industry.
+The value of a security may also decline due to factors which affect a particular industry or industries, such as labor shortages or increased production costs and competitive conditions within an industry.
 During a general downturn in the securities markets, multiple asset classes may decline in value simultaneously.
 Equity securities generally have greater price volatility than fixed income securities.
-Credit ratings downgrades may also negatively affect securities held by the Portfolio.
-Even when markets perform well, there is no assurance that the investments held by the Portfolio will increase in value along with the broader market.
+Credit ratings downgrades may also negatively affect securities held by an Underlying PIMCO Fund.
+Even when markets perform well, there is no assurance that the investments held by an Underlying PIMCO Fund will increase in value along with the broader market.

 In addition, market risk includes the risk that geopolitical and other events will disrupt the economy on a national or global level.
-For instance, war, terrorism, market manipulation, government defaults, government shutdowns, political changes or diplomatic developments, public health emergencies (such as the spread of infectious diseases, pandemics and epidemics) and natural/environmental disasters can all negatively impact the securities markets, which could cause the Portfolio to lose value.
+For instance, war, terrorism, market manipulation, government defaults, government shutdowns, political changes or diplomatic developments, public health emergencies (such as the spread of infectious diseases, pandemics and epidemics) and natural/environmental disasters can all negatively impact the securities markets, which could cause the Underlying PIMCO Funds to lose value.
 These events could reduce consumer demand or economic output, result in market closures, travel restrictions or quarantines, and significantly adversely impact the economy.
-The current contentious domestic political environment, as well as political and diplomatic events within the United States and abroad, such as presidential elections in the U.S. or abroad or the U.S. government's inability at times to agree on a long-term budget and deficit reduction plan, has in the past resulted, and may in the future result, in a government shutdown or otherwise adversely affect the U.S. regulatory landscape, the general market environment and/or investor sentiment, which could have an adverse impact on the Portfolio's investments and operations.
+The current contentious domestic political environment, as well as political and diplomatic events within the United States and abroad, such as presidential elections in the U.S. or abroad or the U.S. government's inability at times to agree on a long-term budget and deficit reduction plan, has in the past resulted, and may in the future result, in a government shutdown or otherwise adversely affect the U.S. regulatory landscape, the general market environment and/or investor sentiment, which could have an adverse impact on the Underlying PIMCO Funds' investments and operations.
 Additional and/or prolonged U.S. federal government shutdowns may affect investor and consumer confidence and may adversely impact financial markets and the broader economy, perhaps suddenly and to a significant degree.
-Governmental and quasi-governmental authorities and regulators throughout the world have previously responded to serious economic disruptions with a variety of significant fiscal and monetary policy changes, including but not limited to, direct capital infusions into companies, new monetary programs and dramatically lower interest rates.
+Governmental and quasi- governmental authorities and regulators throughout the world have previously responded to serious economic disruptions with a variety of significant fiscal and monetary policy changes, including but not limited to, direct capital infusions into companies, new monetary programs and dramatically lower interest rates.
 An unexpected or sudden reversal of these policies, or the ineffectiveness of these policies, could increase volatility in securities markets, which could adversely affect the Portfolio's investments.
-Any market disruptions could also prevent the Portfolio from executing advantageous investment decisions in a timely manner.
-To the extent that the Portfolio focuses its investments in a region enduring geopolitical market disruption, it will face higher risks of loss, although the increasing interconnectivity between global economies and financial markets can lead to events or conditions in one country, region or financial market adversely impacting a different country, region or financial market.
+Any market disruptions could also prevent an Underlying PIMCO Fund from executing advantageous investment decisions in a timely manner.
+Underlying PIMCO Funds that have focused their investments in a region enduring geopolitical market disruption will face higher risks of loss, although the increasing interconnectivity between global economies and financial markets can lead to events or conditions in one country, region or financial market adversely impacting a different country, region or financial market.
 Thus, investors should closely monitor current market conditions to determine whether the Portfolio meets their individual financial needs and tolerance for risk.